 Tuscany Gravel Explorer Overview

-Our first European foray into running a gravel-specific tour.
-Where better to start than the home of the ‘Strade Bianche’ in Tuscany?
-This unique tour embraces quintessential Tuscany but from a more off-the-beaten-track perspective.
-Designed by our resident gravel fanatic – Guido Gazzaniga (pictured below) – this exciting itinerary will appeal to any of you out there with a passion for finding the road less travelled.
-Our May Gravel tour dates have been set deliberatley to link with our Montalcino Eroica tour.
+Where better to start than the home of the ‘Strade Bianche’ in Tuscany for our first gravel-specific tour?
+This unique tour embraces quintessential Tuscany but from a more off-the-beaten-track perspective and will appeal to any of you out there with a passion for finding the road less travelled.
+The full tour includes the option to finish with a chance to ride the famous Eroica Gaiole vintage bike race.

 What is gravel riding?
 A nicely presented video from Shimano that explores the essence of what they believe gravel riding to be all about.
 Try watching this without an urge to get out there and explore!